loopwerk/loopwerk.io/content/about/index.md

 # About me

 Hi there!
-My name is **Kevin Renskers**.

-I’m a creative software developer with a passion for good usability and great design.
-I love working on intuitive, user friendly interfaces, especially on the "back-of-the-front-end" side of things: making stuff tick.
-I also love working on the back-end to create developer-friendly APIs for those apps.
+My name is **Kevin Renskers**, and I’m a creative software developer with a passion for good usability and great design.
+I love working on intuitive, user friendly interfaces and their APIs.

-Usability and design are always on my mind, both when creating new features and when solving big architectural problems.

-I've been online since 1994, creating websites since 2000 and iOS apps since 2010.
+I created my first website in 2000 and my first iOS app in 2010.
+I’ve been working as a fully remote freelance developer since 2016, fixing projects for international clients such as CBS, Last.fm, Sentry, WeTransfer and Unilever.
+I’ve mentored multiple junior developers, both at other companies and in my own [mentorship program](/mentor/).

+You can expect a healthy dose of Dutch honesty from me.
+I’ll just tell you how it is, what needs to be fixed, without the bullshit.
+I think our industry could use some more honesty and better ethics.

  You can find my open source projects on [Open Source](/projects/) and a portfolio of apps I've created on [Apps](/apps/).
 My CV, if you need it, can be downloaded [here](/about/KevinRenskers.pdf).

 Email me at <kevin@loopwerk.io> to discuss your project, or reach out to me on [Mastodon](https://hachyderm.io/@kevinrenskers) or [LinkedIn](https://www.linkedin.com/in/kevinrenskers/).